jessemc98/react-motion-menu/README.md

 The `SpacedMotionMenu` component takes the same props as the `MotionMenu` component, the main difference is, that the `SpacedMotionMenu` does not take an `angle` prop.
 Instead it calculates an angle where, with the given props.btns, every button would be evenly spaced around the main button.

 E.g given `btns={[{},{},{},{}]}` it would render a `MotionMenu` component with the `angle` prop set to 90 in order to evenly space the 4 buttons

----

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of the full guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-# Demos
-The following command downloads all dependencies and runs a development server with a few working demos, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm i && npm start`